saybou/serverless-typescript-aws/README.md

 serverless deploy -v
 ```

 Now you should have the following new error.
-So we now need a new policy.

 `serverless-deploy is not authorized to perform: cloudformation:CreateStack on resource`

 We have to edit our policy and add some new permissions.

----
+-

 Go back to the `serverless-deploy` policy we created, edit it and add the _CreateStack_ permission for CloudFormation service.